0xDatapunk/rwa/README.md

     The top token per week itself might not change, given the usage of WETH in a lot of transactions, but the count/sum values would be quite smaller.

-- A short description of a system that offers these outputs as an API for multiple time frames (1D, 1W, 1M, etc.)
+- How to offer these outputs as an API for multiple time frames (1D, 1W, 1M, etc.)

     As part of the medallion architecture, a gold table is to be stored with top transferred tokens with multiple time frames.
 Depending on performance requirement, this table can potentially be used to serve the API call.